Kumara-Kaushik/proba_v_challenge/README.md

 ## Model Architecture:
 The model architecture I chose to use here is a Unet based architecture.

-As shown below, A Unet based architecture basically consists of two parts.
-A down sampler nerwork and an upsampler network.
-But the most important feature which makes this a really good choice for super resulution is its skip connection between layers.
-This allows the model to retain information from all stages of the pipeline which makes it a really good choice for super resolution tasks. we will be using a resnet-34 architecture pre-trained on the Imagenet database as the down sampler and upsampler of the Unet design.
+As shown below, A U-net based architecture basically consists of two parts.
+A down sampler network and an up-sampler network.
+But the most important feature which makes this a really good choice for super resolution is its skip connection between layers.
+This allows the model to retain information from all stages of the pipeline which makes it a really good choice for super resolution tasks. we will be using a ResNet-34 architecture pre-trained on the Image-net database as the down sampler and up-sampler of the U-net design.
 The pre-trained weights should help us learn the image features a lot better than than an non pre-trained model.
 ![img_3](/pictures/draw_3.png)

-But one of the drawbacks of the pre-trained model is that the Imagenet database on which it was trained on, only has images of more general things like cats, dogs, humans, etc. How can this help in salatille imagery?
+But one of the drawbacks of the pre-trained model is that the Image-net database on which it was trained on, only has images of more general things like cats, dogs, humans, etc. How can this help in satellite imagery?

-Well, it isnt entirely bad news.
-Infact, its not bad news at all!
-Even though the model was pretrained on more general images, The pre trained weights contain valuable information on how to choose features at the low end.
+Well, it isn't entirely bad news.
+In fact, its not bad news at all!
+Even though the model was pre-trained on more general images, The pre trained weights contain valuable information on how to choose features at the low end.
 We use this to our advantage.
 We will train on top of these weights to get faster gradient decent and modify the last few layers to correctly predict satellite images on a higher level.

 We will initially train the model with low resolution images and to output images with the same resolution and gradually increase the output resolution to match the size of the ground truth high resolution images.
 We do this, so that the model can gradually learn the features and get better at predicting bigger size images with more accuracy.

 ## Loss Function:

-While The compitition asks us to use a specific type of loss function called cPSNR, I chose to rather use a more detailed loss function called Perceptual Loss function derived from this paper.
+While the competition asks us to use a specific type of loss function called cPSNR, I chose to rather use a more detailed loss function called Perceptual Loss function derived from this paper.
 The reason being, while the cPSNR seems to be a good loss metric for the given data, but PSNR can vary wily between two similar images.
-Sometimes, we get a good PSNR value between two images which have some obvious diference between them.
-Therefore, using a more sophisticated different loss function which will enable us to effectively train a model which can more accuratly judge if the image its predicting has the right features.
-Not only that, We will making making slight modifications to the loss by also adding gram matrix style loss to help us accuratly predict images with the right style.
+Sometimes, we get a good PSNR value between two images which have some obvious difference between them.
+Therefore, using a more sophisticated different loss function which will enable us to effectively train a model which can more accurately judge if the image its predicting has the right features.
+Not only that, We will making making slight modifications to the loss by also adding gram matrix style loss to help us accurately predict images with the right style.
 The loss function we will be using in this paper will be further explained below.

 ![loss_function](/pictures/proba_1.png)

-As shown, in the above figure, The loss was originally implemented on a VGG network, the weights at all the loss calculating layers remain the same, therefore, we will be taking all the relavent layers and build only the [arts necessary to create a loss function which best replicates the above loss function.
+As shown, in the above figure, The loss was originally implemented on a VGG network, the weights at all the loss calculating layers remain the same, therefore, we will be taking all the relevant layers and build only the [arts necessary to create a loss function which best replicates the above loss function.
 We will also be adding an additional loss function called gram matrix loss.
 Gram matrix loss is generally employed in style transfer algorithms.
 We can use this to our advantage to effectively transfer the right image style when generating a super resolution image.

 ## Results:
 The results are quite interesting to be honest.
-The images below show the super resolution predicted image, the HR image and the corresponding bileaner upsampled image.
-Clearly The model produces more rich and accurate representation of the the ground truth image compared to the bilinear upsampled image.
-Yet, the model predicted test set returns a worst score than the base score when using the compititon's suggested loss function.
+The images below show the super resolution predicted image, the HR image and the corresponding bi-linear up-sampled image.
+Clearly The model produces more rich and accurate representation of the the ground truth image compared to the bi-linear up-sampled image.
+Yet, the model predicted test set returns a worst score than the base score when using the competition's suggested loss function.

 ![output_1](/pictures/plot_1.png)
 ![output_2](/pictures/plot_2.png)

-The below table shows the scores of the predicted test set with the scores of bilinear upsampled test set.
+The below table shows the scores of the predicted test set with the scores of bi-linear up-sampled test set.

 ![table_1](/pictures/table_1.png)

-While we could say the loss function the compitition uses does not accuratly determine the right solution, There are other factors we need to consider improving which could help us increase the score. for instance:
+While we could say the loss function the competition uses does not accurately determine the right solution, There are other factors we need to consider improving which could help us increase the score. for instance:
 1. The difference in brightness seems to play a major role in the the calculation of the the cPSNR scores.
 2. We do not make use of the masks provided for the HR images.
 3. We do not account for the minor shifts which are present between the LR and HR images.

 All this could be a major factor which will lead to score improvement.
-Yet, I can safely say that the model produces clearer high definition images than a bilinear upsampled images.
+Yet, I can safely say that the model produces clearer high definition images than a bi-linear up-sampled images.

 ## Conclusion:
-This was an experimental implementation to find a differnt solution to the problem.
-As mentioned above, It will definitly need more modifications and experimentations.
-While I will continue to work on it while time allows me, It was quite interesting to see such good results without the need for complex ground up AI architectures and minimal data preprocessing.
+This was an experimental implementation to find a different solution to the problem.
+As mentioned above, It will definitely need more modifications and experimentation.
+While I will continue to work on it while time allows me, It was quite interesting to see such good results without the need for complex ground up AI architectures and minimal data pre-processing.

-The challenge's winning solutions were built with special ground up architectures which take care of the points we missed including in this experimentation, While I experimented with the Unet Architecture here, I would rather implement their solution for an immediate real world project.
+The challenge's winning solutions were built with special ground up architectures which take care of the points we missed including in this experimentation, While I experimented with the U-net Architecture here, I would rather implement their solution for an immediate real world project.

 ## Repo Instructions:

 This Implementation requires you to have the fastai library installed.
 Installing the dependencies in the requirments.txt file should be enough to run the repo.
 It is also recommended to install the dependencies in a virtual environment.

 ### Data Preparation:
-* Once the repo has been cloned, enter the base directory and run the f0llowing command to download and prepare the dataset. (set download to False if you already have the data unzipped in the probav_data folder.)
+* Once the repo has been cloned, enter the base directory and run the following command to download and prepare the data-set. (set download to False if you already have the data unzipped in the probav_data folder.)

-  python generate_data.py --download=True
+`python generate_data.py --download=True`

 ### Training the model:
 * In order to train the model, You can run the Jupyter notebook called "train_probav_model.ipynb" from top to bottom in order.
-Or you can skip this step and use a saved model I have trained using the same method by downloading the export model file from [here](https://drive.google.com/file/d/1KFIL-GI4FYwrZNBOaeFLO2Qdv1zr73yv/view?usp=sharing) called "export.pkl", placing it in the "model_data" folder and running the inference script.
+Or you can skip this step and use a saved model I have trained using the same method by downloading the export model file from [here](https://drive.google.com/file/d/1KFIL-GI4FYwrZNBOaeFLO2Qdv1zr73yv/view?usp=sharing) called "export.pkl", placing it in the "model_data" folder and running the inference notebook.

 ### Generating submission file and running inference on single image:
 * In order to generate the submission file, Please download the trained model export file from [here](https://drive.google.com/file/d/1KFIL-GI4FYwrZNBOaeFLO2Qdv1zr73yv/view?usp=sharing) and place it in the "model_data" folder.

-* In order to genereate the super resolution images for all the images in the test folder and zip it into a submission file, run the following command:

-  python predict.py save_final_images

-* In order to do predictions on single images and compare it with its bilinear upsampled counterpart and HR ground truth, You can run the following command and specifying the image path.

-  python predict_one.py --path=<image_root_path>
+* Open the notebook called "probav_model_inference" and run the notebook from top to bottom.
+You also have the option of running inference on single images, but they have to be from either the train or test LR_imgs folder.

 ## References

 1. https://arxiv.org/abs/1603.08155